RedHatSatellite/sat6_scripts/README.md

 ### Examples
 ```
-./sat_import.py -o MyOrg -d 2016-07-29_DEV -n  # Import content defined in DEV.yml but do not sync
+./sat_import.py -d 2016-07-29_DEV -n            # Import content defined in DEV.yml but do not sync
-./sat_import.py -o MyOrg -d 2016-07-29_DoV     # Extract a DoV export but do not sync it
+./sat_import.py -d 2016-07-29_DoV               # Extract a DoV export but do not sync it
 ./sat_import.py -o MyOrg -l                     # Lists the date of the last successful import
+./sat_import.py -o AnotherOrg -d 2016-07-29_DEV # Import content for a different org
 ```